Police bust ‘birth houses’ aimed at scamming U.S. citizenship for Turkish migrants’ babies

 They ran Facebook pages with Turkish names that translate into phrases like “My baby should be born in America,” and coached the women to conceal their pregnancies from immigration officials.

-More than 100 children born in the scheme were granted birthright citizenship, and Medicaid paid out $2.1 million in bogus claims for the births.
+Prosecutors allege that 117 women made the trip as part of the scam, and gave birth to 199 children.
+Medicaid paid out $2.1 million in bogus claims for the births.

 “This is a brazen birth tourism scheme in which the defendants not only violated our nation’s immigration laws, but went a step further, sticking the taxpayers of Suffolk County with the bill for their scam by stealing millions of dollars from the Medicaid program,” said Suffolk District Attorney Timothy D. Sini.